Ethel Eshun: Early life and career

-Prior to breaking into the Ghanaian music scene, she was a participant of Nigeria's Glo X-Factor where she won the first runner-up spot.
-She also took part in other two reality shows namely, MTN Project Fame and TV3 Mentor.
-In 2016, she launched an initiative, dubbed Eshun Healthcare Project in the Central Region of Ghana focused on quality healthcare delivery in Ghana.
+Prior to breaking into the Ghanaian music scene, she was a participant of Nigeria's Glo X-Factor, where she won the first runner-up spot.
+She also took part in other two reality shows, namely MTN Project Fame and TV3 Mentor.
+In 2016, she launched an initiative called Eshun Healthcare Project in the Central Region of Ghana, focused on quality healthcare delivery in Ghana.
 Eshun parted ways with Quophi Mens Label after her contract ended and founded a new management team called Eshun Music.